 Notably, multivariable models did not include some article-level variables detected as significant by univariable models, such as presence of a regulatory requirements statement and region of origin, suggesting that these effects were likely due to confounding.
 Nevertheless, most variables related to the experimental protocol itself were preserved.
 These results can also be visualized by the importance of all variables in each set of models (Suppl.
-Fig. 12).
+Figure 13).

 For each of these models we decomposed the R2 value for each of the variables selected to investigate the contribution of each one (Figure 4).
 Once more, it is notable that R2 values in the reactivation set are lower for most variables in multilevel models, suggesting that some of the correlation between these variables and effect sizes is driven by confounding from the use of specific reexposure protocols by particular articles or groups.
 Conditioning type in particular was not detected as a moderator when additional levels are considered, suggesting that this effect might have been driven by research groups who preferentially use tone or context conditioning.
 This does not seem to be the case in the training set, where including articles or groups as levels actually increased the effect of intervention time and site of injection.